Fake Loan App List (2026 – Apps Banned or Flagged in India)

 What is the “fake loan app list”? +

-Are there examples of fake loan apps in India in 2025? +
+Are there examples of fake loan apps in India in 2026? +

 Yes.
-Apps such as Flip Cash, ApnaAroham, CashFish, Kredipe, FlyCash and LoanCube have been reported for regulatory concerns or bad recovery practices.
+Apps such as Flip Cash, ApnaAroham, CashFish, Kredipe, FlyCash, and LoanCube have been widely reported for regulatory concerns, lack of NBFC backing, or aggressive and unethical recovery practices.
+App status may change over time.

 How can I get a safe loan without falling for fake apps? +